amina-nasrin/ML-based-Power-Profiling/README.md

 ![image](https://github.com/amina-nasrin/ML-based-Power-Profiling/assets/25388169/c12c99cc-52f1-4830-9e33-aad9f6217c35)

+The training data was collected from the SPEC benchmark.

+We have also done some experimantaion with Model Specific Register (MSR) and Running Average Power Limit (RAPL) for power profiling.
+But soon faced the shortcomming of OS specification and platform limitation.
+Hnece, we kept up with the ML based power model.

 ## Energy Profiling
 The energy consumption for a specification program is the product of runtime and amount of power consumption during that program run.